loicsauteur/napari-filter-labels-by-prop/.napari-hub/DESCRIPTION.md

 5. In the widget, select the property you want to filter on
 6. Adjust the min/max sliders
 7. When you are ready to create a new label layer click the `Create labels` button in the widget
-   - depending on the number of labels and image size, this may take longer -> check the napari activity

 ### Usage notes: